-Table 1 Correlation between students' intercultural sensitivity and language proficiency between these two variables, before and after the training, turned out to be 0.78 and 0.83 respectively which indicates a statistically significant correlation.
+As Table 1 depicts, there exists a positive correlation between students' language proficiency and intercultural sensitivity.
+The correlation coefficient between these two variables, before and after the training, turned out to be 0.78 and 0.83 respectively which indicates a statistically significant correlation.